xebialabs-community/devops-keycloak-examples/README.md

 The demo comes prepackaged with the right plugin but in general do the following.

 Download the corresponding version of the `xlr-auth-oidc-plugin.jar` from our distribution site http://dist.xebialabs.com/ (Requires login)
 Install it in the `plugins/__local__` directory and remove the other auth plugin.
-THey are not mutually compatible.
+They are not mutually compatible.

 Take a look at the [Dockerfile](dockker/xl-release/Dockerfile) to see how to do it in Docker.